smetj/wishbone/README.rst

 What?
 -----

-Build event pipeline servers with minimal effort.
+A Python framework to build event pipeline servers with minimal effort.

 Documentation
 -------------